LucasRouckhout/fson/README.md

 The raison d'être for `fson` is to allow developers full control over both the produced JSON and heap allocations as much as possible.
 That's to say that while `fson` itself is very performant, using it incorrectly can cause you to lose all the performance gains it potentially offers.
+It's a classic case of: "With great power comes great responsibility".

+> Incorrect use of `fson` will potentially negate all performance gains it has to offer.

 Here are some tips and tricks to use `fson` in an efficient manner.

-### Use a sync.Pool
+### Use the provided `fsonutil` buffer pool

 Avoid using make inside a function that is called multiple times within the lifetime of your program.